MightyCode/GDMC2021Tsukuba/documentation/Futur.md

 ## Dependencies into token

+Currently the dependencies only accept static value, should be better to include variables.

 If math needed on structure group dependencies conditions.

-Make the system of conditions tokenable, the system parse conditions into type of token then do math on it.
+Make the system of conditions tokenable, the system parses conditions into type of token then does math on it.
-Like **villagerNeeded > (10 + 1) * 2**
+Like **villagerNeeded** : **currentVillagerNumber > (10 + 1) * 2**
-List of token should be **[variable, comparator, open parenthesis, number, operator, number, close parenthesis, operator, number]**
+List of tokens should be **[variable, comparator, open parenthesis, number, operator, number, close parenthesis, operator, number]**
-Then the system do math on it.
+Then the system does math on it.